snico-dev/guid-typescript/README.md

 # Guid Typescript

-Guid Typescript is a library that lets you generate guid code
+Guid Typescript is a library that lets you generate/parse/compare/validate globally unique IDs(GUIDs)

 ## Installation and usage
 ### Installation